backups-obsidian/backup-obsidian-2/100 study-notes/101 AWS SAA/Lambda.md

 	- Search Engine Optimisation (*SEO*)
 	- Bot Mitigation at the Edge
 	- A/B Testing
-	- User *Authentication and Authorisation*
+	- *Low latency* User *Authentication and Authorisation* along with cognito.
 	- User *Tracking and Analytics*

 > [!note] Keywords: *process the data in close geographical proximity to their users*